I’ve written out some ideas and concepts here that I hope will advance your musical goals, no matter what style of music you apply them to.

 The evolution of the instrument, based on it’s most frequent use as a country sound, has taken it’s pedal changes in a major chord direction.
 But if we think of the PSG as a more global instrument, it’s possibilities for use in modern music open up. some of the not-so-common changes in my tuning open the door to different and interesting sounds.

 Meet the Author

 Jim Fiegen has worked as a pedal steel player and jazz guitarist since his 20's.
 His curious nature has led him in some interesting musical directions.
 Most recently, exploring musical genres not often visited by the pedal steel.
-Some of his musical influences are Jerry Byrd, Thelonious Monk, Steely Dan, and J.S.
+Some of his musical influences are Jerry Byrd, Thelonious Monk, Allan Holdsworth, and J.S.
 Bach